seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 Now we'll complete `hello__init` - a function which is called once before the component's interfaces start running.

-We need to initialise a timer driver from `libplatsupport` for this device, and store a handle to the driver in the global variable `timer_drv`.
+We need to initialise a handle to the timer driver for this device, and store a handle to the driver in the global variable `timer_drv`.

 ### TASK 8

 After initialising the timer, we now need to start the timer.
-Do so by calling `ttc_start` and passing the handle to the driver.
+Do so by calling `timer_start` and passing the handle to the driver.

 ### TASK 9